-Covid 19 coronavirus: Health workers' new protection measures expected to be announced
+Covid 19 coronavirus: 85 new cases in NZ, rules for leaving the house clarified

 Isolated reports of lockdown breaches

-Director of Civil Defence Emergency Management Sarah Stuart-Black thanked people for staying home.
+Stuart-Black thanked people for mostly staying home.

 Information from the police suggested that generally, people were doing the right thing.
+However, there were isolated reports of some people congregating.

-Stuart-Black said those people were reminded about their obligations at level four.
+Stuart-Black said those people were reminded about their obligations during alert level 4.

-Over the coming days, the number of Covid-19 cases will continue to rise – "hang in there", was her advice.
+Over the coming days, the number of Covid-19 cases will continue to rise.
+"Hang in there", was her advice.

 Work and Income payments, such as the benefit, would continue while New Zealand was in lockdown.

-Stuart-Black said if someone is a visitor to New Zealand and needed financial support, they should contact their embassy.
+Stuart-Black said if someone was a visitor to New Zealand and needed financial support, they should contact their embassy.

 READ MORE: